-The high fuel flexibility ensured by AET technology allows fuel from many sources and thus the possibility to control and minimise the major part of the operational cost.
+The high fuel flexibility ensured by AET technology allows fuel from many sources and thereby the possibility to control and minimise the major part of the operational cost.

-Clean recycled wood is used forexample at Cofely Services GDF SUEZ - BCN.
+Clean, recycled wood is used for example at ENGIE - BCN.

-Sawmill residues is used among others by the Western Wood Energy Plant.
+Sawmill residue is used among others by the Western Wood Energy Plant.

 Residues from cereal production such as corn can be used in an AET Biomass Boiler, e.g. at Zignago Power.

-Straw can be feasible to use as additional fuel, e.g. at Zignago Power.
+Straw can be used as additional fuel, e.g. at Zignago Power.